Details You Probably Didn't Know About Dave Portnoy

 He tried to hide that he was Barstool Sports' only writer

-After he left the University of Michigan, Dave Portnoy had an $80,000-a-year sales job, which he detested even though he was good at it.
-He wanted something he could call his own.
+Dave Portnoy earned a bachelor's degree in education from the University of Michigan in 1998.
+Afterward, he landed a sales job that paid $80,000 annually.
+Although Portnoy was a skilled salesman, he detested his job and wanted something he could call his own.
 In 2003, Portnoy's parents fished money from his graduate school fund to help with the launch of Barstool Sports, the free newspaper.

 His first group of newspaper distributors were 'homeless people'